Dil Hai Ke Manta Nahin

-Dil Hai Ke Manta Nahin plot was inspired from the 1934 Hollywood film It Happened One Night starring Clark Gable and Claudette Colbert,.
-In turn, Dil Hai Ke Manta Nahin was remade in Tamil as Kadhal Rojavae (2000).
-The Kannada movie Hudugaata (2007) was also inspired by the same American film.
+Dil Hai Ke Manta Nahin plot was inspired from the 1934 Hollywood film It Happened One Night starring Clark Gable and Claudette Colbert.
+In turn, Dil Hai Ke Manta Nahin was remade in Telugu as Kurradi Kurrodu (1994) and in Tamil as Kadhal Rojavae (2000).
+The Kannada film Hudugaata (2007) was also inspired by the same American film.

-The movie was a box office success and boosted the career of newcomer Pooja Bhatt while cementing Aamir Khan's status as a leading movie star.
+Dil Hai Ke Manta Nahin emerged as a box office success and boosted the career of newcomer Pooja Bhatt, while cementing Aamir Khan's status as a leading movie star.
 The film's soundtrack, with music by Nadeem–Shravan, was also praised.